wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

 ----------------------------------
 First, you must select a similarity measure. py_stringmatching currently provides 14 different measures (with plan to add more).
 Examples of such measures are Jaccard, Levenshtein, TF/IDF, etc. To understand more about these measures, a good place to start is the string matching chapter of the book "Principles of Data Integration".

-A major type of similarity measures treats input strings as **sequences* of characters (e.g., Levenshtein, Smith Waterman).
+A major type of similarity measures treats input strings as **sequences** of characters (e.g., Levenshtein, Smith Waterman).
 Another type treats input strings as **sets** of tokens (e.g., Jaccard).
-Yet another type treats input strings as **bags* of tokens (e.g., TF/IDF, a bag of token is a collection of tokens such that a token can appear multiple times in the collection).
+Yet another type treats input strings as **bags** of tokens (e.g., TF/IDF).
+A bag of token is a collection of tokens such that a token can appear multiple times in the collection.

 For the currently implemented 14 similarity measures, we have:
   * sequence-based measures are: affine gap, Hamming distance, Jaro, Jaro Winkler, Levenshtein, Needleman Wunsch, Smith Waterman.